On-shell action and the Bekenstein-Hawking entropy of supersymmetric black holes in $AdS_6$: On-shell action of black holes

-where $h$, $\mathcal{R}$, $\mathcal{R}_{ij}$ are the determinant of the metric, the Ricci scalar, and the Ricci tensor of the boundary metric, respectively, and $l$ is the radius of $AdS_{n+1}$.
-According to \cite{Emparan:1999pm}, the first term first appeared in \cite{Hyun:1998vg}, the second term in \cite{Balasubramanian:1999re}, and the third term in \cite{Emparan:1999pm}.
-As $n<7$, it is enough to determine the counterterms up to $AdS_7$ spacetimes.
-In odd dimensions, some denominators vanish, and they produce the logarithmic corrections, $e.g.$, \cite{Bobev:2013cja, Bobev:2016nua}.
-In $AdS_4$, as the third term is not divergent and vanishes at the boundary, there are counterterms only up to $\mathcal{R}$, $e.g.$, \cite{Freedman:2013ryh, Freedman:2016yue, Halmagyi:2017hmw, Bobev:2018wbt}.
-On the other hand, as we are working in $AdS_6$, we will encounter the $\mathcal{R}^2$ counterterms, as they appeared in \cite{Alday:2014bta, Gutperle:2018axv}.{\footnote {See \cite{Papadimitriou:2011qb, An:2017ihs, Cabo-Bizet:2017xdr} for more formal and systematic approaches.}}

-\subsection{The counterterms}
+\subsubsection{The counterterms}

-In the previous subsection, we reviewed the counterterms in pure gravity theories in $AdS_{n+1}$.
-In our case, we also have additional fields, and the counterterms also come dressed with the additional fields.
-Accordingly, we introduce the superpotential counterterm and the counterterms from the curvature of the boundary, respectively,{\footnote{We are grateful to Ioannis Papadimitriou for informing us the existance of $\mathcal{R}^2$ counterterms in $AdS_6$.}}
+In order to eliminate the divergent terms in the on-shell action, we introduce the counterterms.
+Accordingly, we introduce the superpotential counterterm and counterterms from the curvature of the boundary, respectively,{\footnote{We are grateful to Ioannis Papadimitriou for explaining the $\mathcal{R}^2$ counterterms in $AdS_6$.}}

 where the Ricci scalar of the induced metric is